 CARY, N.C.
 (WTVD) -- Despite it being spring break, many Wake County School students were in school Monday to make up days missed during recent snow storms.

-District officials scheduled the make-up days for March 23-25, the first three days of the district's spring break.
+District officials scheduled the make-up days for the first three days of the district's spring break -- March 23-25.

 "What we found was that in order to make good choices about which Saturdays to use we were being very restricted in our options," Moore explained.

-Backlash from the change of heart prompted a Millbrook High School senior to create an online petition begging the district to "Save Spring Break".
-Thousands have signed it so far.
+Backlash from the change of heart prompted a Millbrook High School senior to create an online petition begging the district to "Save Spring Break," with thousands signing it.

 The district's traditional calendar is created two years in advance.
 Kushner said she and the school board will review next year's make-up days which are already listed.

 "We will need to look at the process.
 We'll certainly be revisiting the '15 - '16 school year calendar and making sure that we release it in a way that has clarity," said Kushner.

 Click here for the complete make-up schedule.